Settling into Life in Burlington, Vermont

 Restaurants and nightlife

 There are some great restaurants in the Burlington area.
-Downtown also has a vibrant and diverse music scene.
-Check out Seven Days, our free local newspaper, and learn all about it.
+Downtown also has a vibrant and diverse art and music scene.
+Check out Seven Days, a free local newspaper, and learn all about it.

 The University of Vermont has several places of worship available to its students and the surrounding community.
 Learn more.

 Last modified August 05 2015 10:35 AM